rthedrick91/movie-collection/pages/about.md

 ## Metadata Standards

-For this collection 14 metadata fields were used to describe the objects included in this collection.
-Of the fields, four of them (objectid, filename, title, and format) are required CollectionBilder fields.
+For this collection 13 metadata fields were used to describe the objects included in this collection.
+Of the fields, five of them (objectid, filename, title, format, and subject) are required CollectionBilder fields.
 Another three fields (date, description, and language) were taken directly from Dublin Core Elements.
-The remaining seven fields are custom fields that I created specifically for this collection.
-All seven of those fields can be mapped to Dublin Core.
+The remaining five fields are custom fields that I created specifically for this collection.
+All five of those fields can be mapped to Dublin Core.
 ### Metadata Elements
 **ObjectID - required, 1 value allowed**